Should I Buy Or Should I Rent?

 For example, with a conventional loan, the lowest mortgage rates are available to prime borrowers, who are identified by having a credit scores of 740 and higher, among other traits.

 The mortgage rate difference between having a 740 FICO score and a 700 FICO score for a conventional can be as much as 50 basis points (0.50%).
-This is one reason why borrowers whose credit scores are below 740 sometimes prefer an FHA loan or a loan via the USDA.
+This is one reason why borrowers whose credit scores are below 740 sometimes prefer an or a loan via the USDA.

 Neither loan type penalizes borrowers for having credit scores below 740.